top of page

 The New Trend in Speaking and Linguistics

-With the introduction of the Kardashians on television and streaming services, a new craze was born - vocal fry.
-Speaking in vocal fry is when you are at the bottom of your vocal register producing a low, glottalized, scratchy sound.
-Additionally, that sound is produced with very little diaphragmatic breath support.
-Thus fry produces slower vibrations of the vocal folds.
-Vocal fry has been deemed by broadcast and communication schools as unpleasant and unprofessional in the English language because it can comes across as lazy or disinterested.
-It can also make it difficult for others to understand what you are saying, as the creaky voice quality can distort the words being spoken.
-Furthermore, using vocal fry excessively can strain the vocal cords and potentially lead to vocal nodules or other vocal health issues.
+With the rise of the Kardashians on television and streaming services, a new craze was born—vocal fry.
+Speaking in vocal fry involves being at the bottom of your vocal register, producing a low, glottalized, scratchy sound.
+This sound is produced with minimal diaphragmatic breath support, resulting in slower vibrations of the vocal folds.
+Broadcast and communication schools have deemed vocal fry as unpleasant and unprofessional in the English language, as it can come across as lazy or disinterested.
+It can also make it difficult for others to understand what you are saying, as the creaky voice quality can distort the words.

 How Do I Stop Using Vocal Fry?